Overview

 When we are able to help, we will allocate you a dedicated volunteer caseworker who will help you navigate your circumstances.

-Dealing with and recovering from a kidnapping or arbitrary detention can be a frightening and lonely experience and unanticipated challenges can arise.
+Dealing with and recovering from a kidnap or arbitrary detention can be a frightening and lonely experience and unanticipated challenges can arise.
 We seek to make your situation slightly more bearable and help you with day-to-day issues that arise.

 Supporting families